bmichael99/File-Uploader-App/README.md

 - PostgreSQL + Prisma
 - Supabase Storage

+## Architecture

+This Web App follows the Model-View-Controller (MVC) software architectural pattern.

+- **Model:** Business logic + Data layer via Prisma
+- **View:** UI presented via EJS (HTML/CSS)
+- **Controller:** 	Handles incoming requests, processes data (using models), returns a response or renders a view.

 ## Roadmap

-- Add Link tracking and analytics with detailed view, displaying the amount of clicks on your link, amount of unique clicks, and where your link has been shared.
+- Add link tracking and analytics with detailed view, displaying the amount of clicks on your link, amount of unique clicks, and where your link has been shared.
 ## License

 This project is licensed for **educational use only**.
 Please do not reuse or distribute the code without permission.